skilldevai/ae-day3-a/labs.md

 **Purpose: In this lab, we’ll see how to create an agent that uses the reflective pattern using the AutoGen framework.**

+**NOTE: This agent generates and runs code via a subprocess, but with the full permissions of the user.
+It is for educational purposes only and is not secure.**

 ---

 **What the agent example does**